Stop database

 Common Tasks

-Once your environment is set up, these are the most common tasks you’ll perform during APEX development.
+After you install the environment, these are the most common tasks in APEX development.

 Terminal window